-From the 31st of March till the 2ndof April, you will be able to find the projects MARCONI and HRADIO at Radiodays Europe in Lausanne.
+From the 31st of March till the 2nd of April, HRADIO was present at Radiodays Europe in Lausanne to showcase different hybrid radio use cases.
 Radiodays Europe is born as a response to the needs of the European industry, public and private, to come together to discuss the new media challenges, across borders.
 It has since grown to become the most important annual conference for radio professionals.
-At the event, MARCON and HRADIO will have a joint booth at the exhibition and will also be presented during the conference.Read More
+At the event, MARCONI and the project HRADIO had a joint booth at the exhibition and were also presented during the conference.Read More

 A third feature explored during the HRADIO pilot 1 is the “recommendations” feature.
 This feature includes a recommendation system for radio stations based on publicly available radio station and programme metadata.
 Moreover, it also offers services based on the user’s current station.
 In this blog post, you can find an overview on how professional users experienced this feature.Read More